Jake Bowtell wins State Open Diving Championship

 Head Coach: Rick Hutchinson

-In 2012-2013, Rick Hutchinson becomes just the fourth Head Coach in team history and the first in the past 46 years following Bruce Jaffe's retirement last season.
-For the past 8 seasons he has been an Assistant with the team.
+In 2012-2013, Rick Hutchinson became just the fourth Head Coach in team history and the first in the past 46 years following Bruce Jaffe's retirement season.
+For the previous eight seasons he was an Assistant with the team.
 He is a 1987 Fairfield Prep graduate and currently serves as a College Counselor at the school.

 Hutchinson brings coaching experience from both the age group and collegiate level.
 He has been an assistant coach at Lehigh University (1991-1995), Middlebury College (1995-1997) and Fairfield University (2001-2002).
 He has also been the Head Coach of a USS age group team in Bethlehm, PA (1993-1994) and an Assistant Coach at the Burlington (VT) YMCA (1995-1997).
 For three summers (1992-1994) he was Head Coach of Northwest Swim Club, a summer league team in Allentown, PA.

 Hutchinson's competitive swimming career includes 10 years with the Wilton YMCA Wahoos.
 In high school swimming he was twice (1986, 1987) named All-State in the 500 freestyle.
-At Bucknell University he would be elected Captain, set a team record in the 1,000 freestyle and earn all All-Patriot League honors.
+At Bucknell University he was elected Captain, set a team record in the 1,000 freestyle and earned all All-Patriot League honors.

 Hutchinson earned a BA from Bucknell University and a Masters from Lehigh University.